pablo-lamtenzan/malloc/README.md

+# Malloc
-# Malloc implementation from scratch using mmap as 42 subejct
+Implementation of malloc from scracth using mmap